 If you have worked at Swarthmore before but have had a break in service of more than six months, your hire date is the beginning date of your most recent continuous employment with Swarthmore.
 Special guidelines may apply to individuals who move from regular employment to temporary employment.

 Benefits eligibility is determined by date of hire or transfer into a permanent or limited term position with a .50 FTE or greater.
+In addition, employees who are not classified as at least a .50 FTE but work at least 1000 hours within 1 year are eligible to participate in the retirement benefit.
+(FTE stands for full time equivalency and refers to what percent of full time your position equals.
+For example, if a normal work week is 35 hours, and your job is 17.5 hours per week, your FTE is .5).
+If you are unsure of your FTE status, please ask your supervisor or Human Resources.
 If you are hired on the first day or business day of the month, benefits are effective immediately.
 Otherwise, benefits begin the first day of the following month.

-All staff members at Swarthmore must have an ID card made on their first day of work.
-Your ID card provides identification and enables you to obtain special services and to use various facilities of the College.
-You must always carry your ID card when you're on Swarthmore premises and any time you are on College business away from campus.
-ID cards and badges remain the property of Swarthmore and must be turned in to your supervisor if your employment ends.
-ID cards are issued through Public Safety located in the Benjamin West Building and carry a five-year expiration date.
-At the time of renewal you can choose either to have the card re-issued using the photograph on file or to replace the photograph.
-Should you choose to use the current photograph, contact Public Safety at ext.
-8330 and a new card will be produced and mailed to you.
-It is recommended you call to make an appointment if you would like a new photo taken at the time of renewal.
+All staff members at Swarthmore must have an ID card (One Card) made on their first day of work.
+Your One Card provides identification and enables you to obtain special services and to use various facilities of the College.
+You must always carry your One Card when you're on Swarthmore premises and any time you are on College business away from campus.
+ID cards and badges remain the property of Swarthmore and must be turned in to your supervisor when your employment ends.
+One Cards are issued through One Card Office and carry a five-year expiration date.
+It is recommended you call to make an appointment for ID renewal.

-Your orientation within your department begins on your first day and will continue for some time.
+Your orientation within your department begins on your first day.
 During this period you should work most closely with your supervisor to learn about your position and what is expected of you.
-And it's a chance for your supervisor to provide you with support, guidance, and feedback.
+As you learn the position requirements, your supervisor will provide you with support, guidance, and feedback.

 If you are ever unsure about how to perform a certain duty, or if you feel like you need more help or feedback from your supervisor, please ask.
 Good communication is one of the most important parts of a successful work relationship.